BAJAJ BROKING

 Example 1: European Bank CoCo Bonds

-A European bank issues CoCo Bonds with a face value of € 1,000 each and a coupon rate of 6%.
-The bonds are convertible into equity if the bank's Tier 1 capital ratio falls below 7%.
-If the capital ratio drops below this threshold, the bonds are converted into shares, and investors become shareholders in the bank.
+A large European bank issues CoCo Bonds with a face value of €1,000 each and a yearly interest rate of 6%.
+The bonds will convert into shares if the bank’s Tier 1 capital ratio falls below 7%.

 Example 2: Indian CoCo Bonds